aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

 above can address the usability aspect by helping the user with common mistakes.

 The supported schema options for AVD Schema are described in a meta-schema using JSON Schema Draft-7 format.
 The meta-schema can be seen [here](../plugins/plugin_utils/schema/avd_meta_schema.json).
-Below is a more detailed description of the supported schema options per variable type.
+In addition, below is a more detailed description of the supported schema options per variable type.

 All schema options (ex. `type`, `max`, `valid_values`) are validated individually, and to pass the validation, the data must